This page is current as of 1 October 2017.

 Educator to child ratios and qualifications.

 General transitional and savings provisions

-The requirement to have, or be actively working towards, a certificate III level qualification does not apply to educators in centre-based services who, by 31 December 2011, completed a professional development course approved by the Secretary under the Children’s Services Regulations 2009; and
+The requirement to have, or be actively working towards, a certificate III level qualification does not apply to educators in centre-based services who, by 31 December 2011, completed a professional development course approved by the Secretary under the Children’s Services Regulations 2009 and were:

-- were employed full time and continuously as a staff member at a licensed children’s service or outside school hours care service for a period of at least 5 years immediately preceding 25 May 2009; or
+- employed full time and continuously as a staff member at a licensed children’s service or outside school hours care service for a period of at least 5 years immediately preceding 25 May 2009

 Educators at centre-based services can also be included to meet relevant educator to child ratio requirements without having, or actively working towards, a certificate III level education and care qualification if they were continuously employed as an educator for a period of at least 15 years and employed by the same approved provider before 1 January 2012 (regulation 240).

 ACECQA publishes on their website the qualifications that have been approved for the purposes of the National Law.
 These lists include the qualifications that are approved for early childhood teachers, qualified educators and certificate level educators.
-See: Qualifications
+See

 Upon application, ACECQA will determine whether a qualification (including a foreign qualification) is equivalent to a qualification required by the National Regulations (section 169(7)).
 An application for an assessment of equivalence must include the information prescribed in regulation 139 and regulation 140.

 A person may also apply to ACECQA to have a qualification assessed and included in the list of approved qualifications (regulation 138).
 The application must include the information prescribed in regulation 138.